cde-ev/cdedb2/doc/source/Workflows.rst

 Waiting for moderation
     This is a special case only existing for mailinglists with moderated opt-in subscription policy for a group of users.
-These users are display on a specific list to moderators, so they can decide if they want to approve or deny their request.
+These users are displayed on a specific list to moderators, so they can decide if they want to approve or deny their request.
 It is also possible to block further request by this user.